agentbellnorm/dativity/README.md

 #### Conditionally required data

-An action-requires-data edge (arrow in the diagram) can be conditional.
+An action-requires-data edge (red arrow in the diagram) can be conditional.
 The requirement is enforced if and only if a given predicate is true.
-The predicate is a function of one data node.
+The predicate is a function of a given data node.

 To say that applications for loans of more than 300 000 require signatures from two officers we can write